Skip to main content

 We try to lift these limitations as we progress, but currently your workflow will fail if you don't follow them.

-Function Arguments and Return Values Must Be Pickleable
+Function Return Value Must Be Pickleable

 We use pickle to pass function arguments back to AutoKitteh to run as an activity.
 See What can be pickled and unpickled? for supported types.
 Most notably, the following can't be pickled:

-• lambda
+• lambdas

-• dynamically generate functions (notably os.environ.get)
+• dynamically generate functions (e.g. os.environ.get)

 bad.py